sindhu-sp/COVID-Tracker/README.md

 ## COVID-Tracker

 ## Objective
-This project is to build an app that provides the current covid data, of  any US name that an end user selects.
+This project is to build an app that provides the current covid data, of  any US State that an end user selects.